sophiadavis/Mir-Iskusstva/README.md

 However, by considering only the classification from the output node with the highest returned value, we're losing all information provided by the other output nodes.

-Each of the following barcharts considers output node information given the 20 paintings in a certain category (pooling results from all test sets).
+Each of the following bar charts considers output node information given the 20 paintings in a certain category (pooling results from all test sets).
 The height of each bar indicates the average prediction of the output node representing the category labeled on the x-axis.
 In each graph, the highest bar is clearly the bar corresponding to the correct classification.
 In conclusion, Победа!

 ![Logistic](./ReadmeImages/Aivazovskii_Results.png)
 ![Logistic](./ReadmeImages/CritRealism_Results.png)